dthaler/iftype-reg/draft-thaler-iftype-reg.md

    are not well understood even though good examples of both exist.
    This is discussed in {{sublayers}}.

+3. The registry is kept in the format of MIB and YANG modules, but there was no process guidance written to check that updates were syntactically correct, which led to the registry having syntax errors that broke tools.  {{procedures}} adds a validation step to the documented assignment procedure.

-3. Transmission values {{ifType}} have often been allocated as part of ifType allocation, but no guidance exists about whether a requester must ask for it or not, and the request form has no such required field.
+4. Transmission values {{ifType}} have often been allocated as part of ifType allocation, but no guidance exists about whether a requester must ask for it or not, and the request form has no such required field.
    As a result, IANA has asked the Designated Expert to answer this, but no relevant guidance for the Designated Expert has been documented.
    This is discussed in {{transmission}}.

-4. Various documents and registries say to submit requests via email, but a web form exists for submitting requests, which has caused some confusion around which is to be used.
+5. Various documents and registries say to submit requests via email, but a web form exists for submitting requests, which has caused some confusion around which is to be used.
 This is discussed in {{iana}}.